confluentinc/kafka-connect-hdfs/docs/index.rst

 ``schema.compatibility`` when integrating Hive.
 Here is an example configuration::

   hive.integration=true
-  hive.metastore.uris=thrift://localhost:9083 # FQDN or IP address for the host part schema.compatibility=BACKWARD
+  hive.metastore.uris=thrift://localhost:9083 # FQDN for the host part schema.compatibility=BACKWARD

 You should adjust the ``hive.metastore.uris`` according to your Hive configurations.

-.. note:: You need to use FQDN or IP address in the host part of ``hive.metastore.uris``.
 .. note:: If you don't specify the ``hive.metastore.uris``, the connector will use a local metastore with Derby in the directory running the connector.
 You need to run Hive in this directory in order to see the Hive metadata change.